 Walking in the mountains can be strenuous at elevation and we recommend preparing for the trip by walking at least a few miles per week leading up to the tour.
 You also may wish to arrive a few days early to acclimate to the altitude.
 All participants are expected to carry their own camera, personal gear, and water during the tour.

 This is a photo tour, meaning that we are focused on getting you to the right places at the right times to create amazing images.
-We don’t have any boring lectures, and we don’t force you to learn the latest complicated processing techniques.
+Our goal is to help you connect with the landscape on a personal level so that you can create more meaningful photos.
 This trip is about having the best possible experience in the Sierra, Mono Lake, the White Mountains, and the valleys in between.
 That means in addition to shooting we are also enjoying meals together, learning the history of these areas, and allowing for down time so that you can stay rested and excited.
 We set a relaxed pace during the tour so that you will enjoy each day, rather than feeling exhausted, burned out, or mentally fatigued.
 This trip is FUN, not boot camp.

 We are here to help, without overwhelming you.